Dhanushree1401/Intel_VLM/README.md

 The application supports image uploads via FastAPI, processes them using PIL (Pillow), and returns classification results or similar images based on a predefined dataset (image_search_dataset.json).
 The dataset stores categorized images with metadata, enabling both content-based and text-based searches.

 Tech Stack
-Backend
+Backend are
 FastAPI: High-performance web framework for handling API requests.
 OpenAI CLIP (ViT-B-32): Pretrained model for image classification and retrieval.
 Torch (PyTorch): Deep learning framework to process image embeddings.
 Pillow (PIL): Image processing library for handling uploads.
 JSON: Stores the dataset of categorized images and their metadata.

-Other Technologies
+Other Technologies are
 CORS Middleware: Ensures cross-origin API access.
 Logging: Error handling and debugging support.
 Uvicorn: ASGI server to run FastAPI applications.

 Key Features
-✅ Image Classification: Upload an image and classify it into predefined categories.
+Image Classification: Upload an image and classify it into predefined categories.
-✅ Similar Image Search: Find similar images based on the uploaded image.
+Similar Image Search: Find similar images based on the uploaded image.
-✅ Text-Based Search: Search images using textual descriptions.
+Text-Based Search: Search images using textual descriptions.
-✅ Fast & Scalable: Optimized API endpoints using FastAPI.
+Fast & Scalable: Optimized API endpoints using FastAPI.
-✅ CORS Enabled: API can be accessed from different frontend applications.
+CORS Enabled: API can be accessed from different frontend applications.

 The setup makes it useful for image-based search engines, e-commerce applications, and AI-powered content recommendation systems. 🚀